 In one of our older articles, I discussed why traditional web design is dead, but four years later I still get asked daily about what this means.
 Obviously from the title of that article, you can tell how I feel, but there are some exceptions.
-In this article I want to go deeper into the differences, and help you determine which is the right solution for you.
+In this article, I want to go deeper into the differences and help you determine which is the right solution for you.

 In today’s digital world, your website is usually the first interaction consumers have with your business.
 If it isn’t your website directly, it’s probably your digital presence in some form or fashion.
-That said, I’m not here to educate you on why you need a website or website redesign, I want to help you choice the right path.
-First define the two different paths you can take.
+That said, I’m not here to educate you on why you need a website or website redesign, I want to help you choose the right path.
+First, define the two different paths you can take.

 The Differences Between Website Service & Project Based Web Design

-A managed website service is also known as “Managed Websites” or “TurnKey Websites” but at Spade Design, we call them Lead Generation Websites.
-These types of websites refer to a cost-effective, flexible approach to web design and website marketing that is characterized by iterative releases, quality content and continuous improvement.
+A managed website service is also known as “Managed Websites” or “Turnkey Websites” but at Spade Design, we call them Lead Generation Websites.
+These types of websites refer to a cost-effective, flexible approach to web design and website marketing that is characterized by iterative releases, quality content, and continuous improvement.
 This means your website is always up to date, secured, and working effectively.
-This is important because in todays modern world, internet marketing, web design, viewing methods, and the technology involved with all this stuff changes very fast.
+This is important because, in today’s modern world, internet marketing, web design, viewing methods, and the technology involved with all this stuff changes very fast.
 Literally, they change day-to-day, week-to-week, and month-to-month.
 If your website hasn’t been updated in a week, you’re likely losing business.
 Therefore, in most situations, it’s to your advantage to have someone that is always updating it.

 Now, that doesn’t mean its the only option.
 There are some applications where a project-based web services model makes more sense (e.g. non-essential websites, landing page design, short-term campaigns, etc.).
-Also, some companies actually have a marketing department, and sometimes in that marketing department they have a web designer.
-This is usually the situation where the topic of project based web design comes up.
+Also, some companies actually have a marketing department, and sometimes in that marketing department, they have a web designer.
+This is usually the situation where the topic of project-based web design comes up.

 You can define project-based web services as the traditional, linear method of producing a website or digital marketing campaign.
 It’s something that usually takes a lot longer due to its nature.
 The entire project must be planned out from beginning to end, there are milestones and stages, and it is very rigid and structured.
 It often takes 4-12 weeks to complete and for very large projects it may take 3-8 months.
-At the end, the new website is installed, launched, and live.
+In the end, the new website is installed, launched, and live.
 The project now comes to an end.
 The company now has their shiny new toy, and must do updates themselves or enter into a new agreement for maintenance and support.
 This is usually charged at an hourly rate and can be a frustrating experience for both sides.